arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 ![vs-ard-select-port](assets/vs_ard_select_port.png)

-The LoRa module on the Vision Shield can be accessed by using the [MKRWAN library](https://github.com/arduino-libraries/MKRWAN).
+The LoRa module on the Vision Shield can be accessed by using the [MKRWAN library](https://github.com/arduino-libraries/MKRWAN)( if you can't find it in your examples list, you can go to **tools > library manager** and type "MKRWAN library" to install it).
 This library provides all the APIS to communicate with LoRa and LoRaWAN networks and can be Installed from the library Manager.
 The first code you need to upload and run is from the **MKRWAN** library, and its name is _FirstConfiguration_.

 ![vs-ard-upload-code](assets/vs_ard_select_example.png)